Shahriar-Utchas/EventBuddy/README.md

 ## 🧠 About the Project

 **Event Buddy** is a modern, responsive web application that allows users to browse, book, and manage event seats — and enables admins to create and control events from a custom dashboard.
-It features role-based access (User/Admin), simulated authentication, and full CRUD functionality using static JSON data.
+It features role-based access (User/Admin), simulated authentication, and full functionality using fake JSON data.

 ---

 ## 🚀 Key Features

-- 🔐 **Simulated Authentication** via localStorage (Admin/User login)
+- 🔐 **Simulated Authentication/Authorization and private routes** via React Context/localStorage (Admin/User login)
 - 🧑‍💼 **Admin Dashboard** to create, edit, delete, and view events
 - 👥 **User Dashboard** to track personal bookings
 - 🎟 **Event Booking System** with seat selection (1–4 seats per user)